Search results for:

-So it’s a win-win.
-It can be tricky to find a quality CDN that fits your needs and your price range, since there are so many of them today.
+So it's a win-win.
+It can be tricky to find a quality CDN that fits your needs and price range since many of them today.
 But you can use this guide to free CDNs we recently published to get started.

-If you’d rather jump straight into premium, paid options, some to consider are:
+If you'd rather jump straight into a premium, paid options, some to consider are:

 Yep.
 Capitalizing on the importance of image compression and optimization is now a thing.

-It’s completely free and it’s online so there’s no plugins adding more weight to your site, no software to download.
-You simply upload an image and watch as it shows you in real time just how much compression has taken place, then download your newly optimized image.
+It's completely free, and it's online, so no plugins add more weight to your site, no software to download.
+You upload an image and watch as it shows you in real-time just how much compression has taken place, then download your newly optimized image.

-From my experience, this most often will reduce your image’s file size from 40% to 70%, though here and there I’ve seen more or less.
-They claim it can reduce file size by up to 90%.
+From my experience, this most often will reduce your image's file size from 40% to 70%, though here and there, I've seen more or less.
+They claim it can reduce the file size by up to 90%.

-It supports JPEG, PNG, GIF and SVG and you can choose which method you’d like to use for compression: lossless or lossy.
-Yes, there is a 10MB file size limit… I haven’t ran into any issues there, though I guess if you’re a designer then you might.
+It supports JPEG, PNG, GIF, and SVG, and you can choose which method you'd like to use for compression: lossless or lossy.
+Yes, there is a 10MB file size limit… I haven't run into any issues there, though I guess if you're a designer, then you might.

 And there's the fact that you do one image at a time, which I'm sure will not be ideal for many people.

-Of course like I said, there are many services and plugins out there for compressing images though.
+Of course, as I said, there are many services and plugins out there for compressing images, though.
 Here are some other options you might want to explore: